Japan's core inflation hits 15-month high on energy costs

 While global commodity inflation has pushed up wholesale prices in Japan, consumer prices have barely risen as companies remain cautious about passing on higher costs to households.

-From the CPI data for July due on Aug.
-20, the government will use a new base year that will lead to tweaks in the weighting of some items consisting the index.
+From the CPI data for this month due on Aug 20, the government will use a new base year that will lead to tweaks in the weighting of some index components.

 Many analysts project the change to push core CPI back to negative territory due to an expected increase in the weighting of cellphone fees, which have been declining recently.

-Mizuho Securities' Ueno expects the base year change to push down core CPI by around 0.2 percentage points.
+Mizuho Securities' Mr Ueno expects the base year change to push down core CPI by around 0.2 percentage point.

-A resurgence in COVID-19 infections forced the government to impose new state of emergency curbs in Olympic host city Tokyo from Monday through August 22, dashing policymakers' hope for a solid rebound in economic growth in July-September.
+A resurgence in Covid-19 infections forced the government to impose new state of emergency curbs in Olympic host city Tokyo from Monday till Aug 22, dashing policymakers' hopes for a solid rebound in economic growth in the July to September period.

-In fresh quarterly projections released on Friday, the BOJ cut its economic growth forecast for the fiscal year ending in March 2022 to 3.8 per cent from 4.0 per cent due in part to the new curbs.
+In fresh quarterly projections released last Friday, the BOJ cut its economic growth forecast for the fiscal year ending in March next year to 3.8 per cent from 4 per cent, due in part to the new curbs.